MicrosoftDocs/windows-dev-docs/hub/apps/get-started/intro-pack-dep-proc.md

 * Self-contained.
 Your app carries with it its Windows App SDK dependencies.

 For more info, see [Windows App SDK deployment overview](/windows/apps/package-and-deploy/deploy-overview).

+## Windows Package Manager and the WinGet client

+A package manager can help your users to install/upgrade/configure your software by automating the workflow.
+Package managers can help install any software, but they tend to be used mostly to install developer tools.
+So if you're building a developer tool, then you might be particuarly interested in this option.
+But here's how it works:

+* You, as the software developer, define to the package manager (in the form of declarative instructions) all of the pieces necessary for a successful install of your product.
+* And then when a user installs your software, the package manager follows your declarative instructions to automate the install-and-configure workflow.

+The result is a reduction in time spent getting a user's environment ready, and better compatibility between the components installed.
+And you can use Windows Package Manager to distribute your packaged or unpackaged apps in formats such as `.msix`, `.msi`, and `.exe`.

+For more info, see [Windows Package Manager](/windows/package-manager/).